shmoo419/My-iOS-Menu-Template/README.md

 # My-iOS-Menu-Template
+### @hackedbyshmoo
-My old 2018 menu template, for iOS.
-Hopefully some of you find it useful.
+This repository contains my old 2017-2018 menu template, for iOS.
+Hopefully some of you find it useful!
+Enjoy, and have fun.